DaveTheMonitor/TMModTutorial/README.md

 This guide assumes you have some basic knowledge of C#.
 If not, you'll need to learn C# first.
 There are many free resources online to help you get started.
 If you have any questions regarding Total Miner mod development in particular, feel free to post your question in [#modding](https://discord.com/channels/259780503115137028/1082192148557987900) in the [Total Miner Discord Server](https://discord.gg/TotalMiner)!

+This guide is also going to focus on the C# side of mods.
+Some basic XML setup will be included, but for the most part this guide assumes you either already know how XML mods work (where it's needed) or aren't planning to use it.

 We will be using Visual Studio 2022 in this guide, but the setup for Visual Studio 2019 is mostly the same.
 If you have a different preferred editor, some parts of this guide may not apply the same way.

 ## Setting up The IDE and MonoGame